kikkia/Vinny/docs/Commands.md

 ### `removeplaylist`
 Removes a guild or user playlist by either name or id
 * `~removeplaylist playlistName` or `~removeplaylist 5`

+### Radio
+Vinny now supports playing endless radio channels in voice
+* `~lofi` - Plays a random radio station, use the shuffle button, or run the command again to change the station.

 ## Reddit
 Reddit commands can get new, hot and top posts from any subreddit.
 (NOTE: NSFW posts/subreddits require the channel to have nsfw enabled.)